DanielChesla/hello-world/README.md

 # hello-world

-This repository is for practising the GitHub Flow with my team
+Demo repo for practising the GitHub Flow with my team.
 We are currently exploring different branching strategies